Krakor92/some-custom-dataviews/jukebox/README.md

 > [!WARNING] If you had CustomJs already installed, read the following
 > *The following issues are very unlikely to happen but still*
 >
-> If you already have a js file used with CustomJs and that it appeared it already define the class `CustomJs` inside then you have two options:
+> If you already have a js file used with CustomJs and that it appeared it already define the class `DataviewJs` inside then you have two options:
 >
 > - 1st option (The merge one) 👉 Instead of putting the query.js inside your vault, only copy the `Query = class` part and put it inside your already existing file defining the class CustomJs
 >